Duties of My Heart

 Director Commentary

 Duties of My Heart is an experimental short film that emerged from my studies at CalArts and a serendipitous introduction to the world of sign language.
 Originally conceived as the final scene for a longer work, this film evolved into a standalone piece that explores the intersection of poetry, sign language, and dance.
+The film was initially released in 1997 and remastered in 2024.

 The project's genesis came from a life-changing visit to TRIPOD, a preschool for deaf children, which inspired me to expand sign language into dance choreography.
 Working with an interpreter, I began translating the poem into sign Language, not realizing I was approaching the process backwards.